Skip to main content

 The reason is that encrypted iTunes backup contain more data.

-From iOS 16.1. the temporary password may need to be confirmed on the device by entering the device’s lock screen pin/password.
+From iOS 16.1. the iTunes backup may need to be confirmed on the device by entering the device’s lock screen PIN/password.

 After the extraction, the password setting is removed.

-If the extraction is canceled for any reason or if the iTunes backup password is not removed, there will be a button to remove the password on the connection page below the device.
+If the extraction is cancelled for any reason or, if the iTunes backup password is not removed, there will be a button to remove the password on the connection page below the device.

 An iTunes backup can be both imported and exported by MOBILedit Forensic.